Monday Morning 5/19/2025:

 Lafayette interpreter & corporate sponsors

 8:30pm Dinner ends.
-Guests are invited to get a drink and work their way upstairs to the
+Introduce Dance Mistress Jeanette Watts (historic dance instructor), and invite guests to get a drink and work their way upstairs to the

 hallway next to the Auditorium